-There’s little that can beat the beautiful simplicity of a bike ride but you need to prepare well so you have a stress-free ride says Deepthi Velkur .
+There’s little that can beat the beauty and simplicity of cycling, but you need to prepare well so you have a stress-free ride says Deepthi Velkur.

 A good long ride with the fading sun warming your back and the cool wind in your face is probably one of the most gratifying cycling experiences there is.

 Amateur and relatively seasoned cyclists alike, dream big of achieving the “century ride”- a distance of 160.9km (or 100 miles).
 There is nothing quite like the feeling you experience riding through the most scenic locations on two wheels.
 Despite the tired legs and weary back, you put in that little extra to discover new lanes, explore new places and create new memories on each ride.

 As you start preparing for that long-distance ride, I would like to put out a couple of words of caution –be prepared!

 Any such endeavour requires you to have great stamina, thorough planning, and strong mental courage.
 This can be achieved through high-level endurance training (core, flexibility, and muscular strength) as well as building your aerobic and lactic acid capacity that will help tackle those long gruesome rides effectively.

 I have a few simple suggestions that will be of help to make the most of your rides.